 - In Naruto Haku's kekkei genkai jutsu "Demonic Mirroring Ice Crystals"/"Ice Crystal Magic Mirror"/"Crystal Ice Mirrors" are mirrors made of ice that are perfectly shaped (at least on one side) to function as mirrors for Haku to dash between.

-- In Pokémon, the Ice Stone is depicted as a completely polished, translucent, icy-blue stone with a snowflake contained within.
+- In Pokémon the Series: Sun & Moon, the Ice Stone is depicted as a completely polished, translucent, icy-blue stone with a snowflake contained within.

 - In Frozen (2013), Elsa's ice palace seems an exercise in just how crystalline the animators could make ice look.
 It probably helps that it's magical, and with a mind guiding it, the ice would of course be able to create a stunning crystal palace.
 The crystalline ice chandelier she creates sure seems deliberate.
 Later on, when she begins to use ice to attack people, the ice is polished but still more jagged and less crystalline than her castle is.
 Some crystalline ice she creates appears to be accidental, but it's still magical and tied to her emotions, which seems to explain it.
 As a general rule, when Elsa makes ice accidentally, its form tends to reflect her emotional state.
 When she's upset, her ice usually gets spikey.

 - How to Train Your Dragon 2: The Bewilderbeasts breathe supercooled water as their breath weapon; when it strikes anything solid, it freezes into gigantic ice crystals.